Looking for the best places to stay in Cebu? Check below our guide on the best areas to stay in the Queen City of the Southern Philippines

 For first-time visitors who plan to stay in Mandaue, the city has several points of interests and attractions which will definitely catch anyone’s attention.
-It is also connected to Cebu’s unique transportation network, so you don’t have to worry to go to nearby Cebu City.
+It is also connected to city’s unique transportation network, so you don’t have to worry to go to nearby Cebu City.

 Budget Accommodation in Cebu – $

 HappyNest Hostel – a great value for the money stay, relatively close to the Fort San Pedro and the Magellan’s Cross.

 Mad Monkey Cebu City – an excellent affordable hostel to stay in the city.